 Other factors to consider

 Trading spreads can involve a number of unforeseen events that can dramatically influence your options trades.
-Make an effort to learn about time decay and implied volatility, and how they can affect your trade decisions.
+It can help if you learn about time decay and implied volatility, and how they can affect your trade decisions.